paulintrognon/paulintrognon.fr/src/content/blogPosts/typescript-prettier-eslint-next-js.md

 ---
-title: Start a clean Next.js project with TypeScript, Eslint and Prettier from scratch
+title: Start a clean Next.js project with TypeScript, ESLint and Prettier from scratch
 excerpt: How to create a Next.js app with TypeScript from scratch, and how to configure ESLint to make it work with prettier, and finally how to integrate this tooling with Visual Studio Code.
 date: '2020-11-06T16:00:00.000Z'
 ---